adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-lists-with-slots-en_US.md

 end
 ```

 Once again using the idea of `MyCoreComponents` we created a component called `<.dl>` to make it clear that this is our version of the `<dl>` HTML tag.
-We also chose the name of our slots to mimick HTML's: `<:dt>` (description term) and `<:dd>` (description detail).
+We also chose the name of our slots to mimic HTML's: `<:dt>` (description term) and `<:dd>` (description detail).

 The component itself isn't much different from what you've seen before.
 We use a loop with `:for`.
 For each element we use the `render_slot/2` function.
 The difference is that this time we passed a second argument to that function: the current item in the loop.

-When a second argument is passed to `render_slot/2` we can use the special attribute `:let={var}` at the slot definition to store the current looped element in `var`.
+When a second argument is passed to `render_slot/2`, we can use the special attribute `:let={var}` at the slot definition to store the current looped element in `var`.
 That way we managed to simplify a component that works with loops and made our LiveView `render/1` extremely clean.

 ## Recap!

 - You can simplify loops by creating components.
 - Slots can receive loop variables by passing them in the second argument of `render_slot/2` and receiving them in the slot with `:let={var_name}`.
-- Using slots and components makes LiveViews code cleaner.
+- Using slots and components makes LiveView code cleaner.